In Him Ministries:

 Always try to remember Romans 8:1, “There is therefore now no condemnation for those who are in Christ Jesus.”
 And John 5:24 which says, “Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
 He does not come into judgment, but has passed from death to life.”

-If someone tells you that you need to be sinless before Christ comes, don't listen to them.
 We do not have to become sinless to gain eternal life.
-You can believe God’s Word when He says that every true believer has eternal life.
-If we don't believe that we have eternal life right now, then we are not trusting in Christ righteousness to save us.
-We need to stop focusing on our fallen flesh because we have already been made perfect and given Christ’s righteousness when we trust in Him.
+You can believe God’s Word when He says that every true believer has eternal life the moment they truly believe.
+If we don’t believe that we have eternal life right now, then we are not trusting in Christ righteousness alone to save us.
+We need to stop focusing on our fallen flesh because we have already been made perfect and given Christ’s righteousness when we trust in Him for our salvation.

 “Unless otherwise indicated, all Scripture quotations are from the ESV® Bible”